The internet is packed with valuable public data—you just need to know where to find it.

 It creates a de-duplicated dataset by combining official sanctions lists, PEP data, and watchlists from around the world.

-You can use OpenSanctipns to investigate both people and companies.
+You can use this tool to investigate both people and companies.

 Google Dorks is a technique that uses advanced search operators to find specific types of information indexed by Google.

-In other words, it means using specialized commands and filters to find information that might not be easily visible through normal browsing.
-Such as exposed server configurations, subdomains, sensitive documents, or vulnerable systems.
+It means using specialized commands and filters to find information that might not be easily visible through normal browsing, like exposed server configurations and ensitive documents,

 All you need to do is type it in a search engine (Google, Bing, or others) and add the target domain.